Ericrosa09/eric-games/links-td/README.md

 # jplist
 a proxy list of websites to go to

-# How to use the website!!!
+# how to use the website!!!
 add the rammerhead into the search bar and add a number like 1,2,3. for example rammerhead1

-# Supported blockers
+# supported blockers
 - [x] lightspeed

-# PLEASE READ!!!
+# please read!!!
 i am not responsible for the proxy links i add or make if it dosen't work for you then i can't do nothing about it.

 # how to contribute?